 Measure your resting heart rate first thing each morning before getting out of bed.
 Use consistent timing and conditions.
 After two weeks of daily readings, establish your baseline average.

 Look for meaningful patterns rather than daily variations.
-A sustained increase of 5-10 beats above baseline often indicates fatigue accumulation.
+A sustained increase above your baseline often indicates fatigue accumulation.
 Track these elevations alongside training volume, sleep quality, and stress levels to identify triggers.

 Use this data to guide recovery decisions.
 When your resting heart rate remains elevated for 3+ days despite good sleep, consider reducing training intensity until it normalizes.